 Could the mineral selenium be a missing component of your diet?
-And causing hormone imbalances or other problems?
+And causing hormone imbalances or other problems such as impairing your thyroid function?

-Kahramanmaras Sutcuimam University in Turkey has just published a study that analyzed the selenium levels in women with polycystic ovary syndrome.
-They compared 36 women who had PCOS to 33 "healthy" women who did not have this condition.
+Kahramanmaras Sutcuimam University in Turkey has just published a study that analyzed the selenium levels in women with PCOS.
+They compared 36 women who had polycystic ovarian syndrome to 33 "healthy" women who did not have this condition.

 The authors of the study said that insufficient selenium "may play a role in the pathogenesis of PCOS related with hyperandrogenism [excessive male hormones]".

-Selenium performs a variety of vital functions.
+This mineral performs a variety of vital functions.
 It is an important antioxidant.
 It's a co-factor in thyroid function.
 In women who have an autoimmune disease of the thyroid (Hashimoto's disease), selenium appears to reduce the severity of the disorder.
-Adequate selenium may help to reduce some pregnancy complications as well as post-partum depression.
+Adequate levels of this mineral may help to reduce some pregnancy complications as well as post-partum depression.

 Low selenium is associated with diabetes and metabolic syndrome, both of which have some similarities with PCOS.